Florida–LSU football rivalry: 2003: LSU's only loss

-The beleaguered Gators, under second year coach Ron Zook, took on #6 LSU and Nick Saban with freshman Chris Leak making his third start at quarterback for Florida.
+The beleaguered Gators, under second year coach Ron Zook, took on #6 LSU and coach Nick Saban with freshman Chris Leak making his third start at quarterback for Florida.

 The Gators were off to their worst start since 1979, with a 3–3 record to begin the year.
-The previous week, Florida lost to Ole Miss at home and Coach Ron Zook was already on the hot seat.
-However, Florida's freshman quarterback Chris Leak would help the Gators turn their season around.
-Leak shrugged off six sacks, the Tiger Stadium noise and a pressing defense to lead the Gators to a 19–7 victory over LSU with two separate touchdown passes to running backs Ran Carthon and Ciatrick Fason out of the backfield.
+The previous week, Florida lost to Ole Miss at home and Zook was already on the hot seat.
+However, Leak would help the Gators turn their season around.
+He shrugged off six sacks, the Tiger Stadium noise and a pressing defense to lead the Gators to a 19–7 victory over LSU with two separate touchdown passes to running backs Ran Carthon and Ciatrick Fason out of the backfield.
 Florida also got a massive game out of their defense, including cornerback Keiwan Ratliff, who had two interceptions and shut LSU down.
-This shocking loss in Death Valley would be the Tigers' only defeat of the season, as Nick Saban would go on to win his first BCS National Championship and his only title with LSU.
+This shocking loss in Death Valley would be the Tigers' only defeat of the season, as Saban would go on to win his first BCS National Championship and his only title with LSU.